 Any Nutcracker fans out there?
 Try these peanut butter Christmas mice from Taste of Home.

 And what holiday season is complete without a batch of homemade fudge?
-Since you may not be receiving baked goods in a tin from your neighbors this year, you’ll have to whip up a batch with your kiddos instead.
-Try the NYTimes Absurdly Easy Chocolate Fudge.
+Try the New York Times Absurdly Easy Chocolate Fudge.

 If your kids can operate a microwave, they can totally handle these chocolate-dipped candy canes on their own.
 They pair really well with a delicious cup of hot cocoa.